loic-sharma/Anvil/README.md

 ## Copyright and License

-CMS was written by Loic Sharma.
-CMS is released under the 2-clause BSD License.
+Anvil was written by Loic Sharma.
+Anvil is released under the 2-clause BSD License.
 See the LICENSE file for details.

 Copyright 2012 Loic Sharma